6110-sp24/6110-sp24.github.io/_pages/project/phase_1.md

 1. Read the [project specification]({% link _pages/project.md %}).
 2. Follow [these instructions]({% link _pages/class-tools/setup.md %}) to set up a programming environment.
-3. Follow [TODO](../materials/handouts/class-tools.md) to set up and understand the class tools.
+3. Follow [these instructions]({% link _pages/class-tools/skeletons.md %}) to set up and understand the project skeletons.
 4. Read the [Decaf spec]({% link _pages/project/decaf-spec.md %}).
 Phase 1 will only reference the first two sections, but we suggest reading the entire specification before starting.

 You will need to refer to the [Decaf spec]({%link _pages/project/decaf-spec.md%}) when implementing the scanner and parser.
 Note that grammar in the Decaf spec does not specify what goes into the scanner and what goes into the parser; you will have to determine this split yourself.